ivf-infertility.com home

 Fetal complications associated with multiple pregnancy

 • Preterm delivery.
+Preterm delivery is defined as delivery before 37 weeks completed.
 The average length of a pregnancy is 39 weeks for a single pregnancy, 35 weeks for twins and 33 for triplets.
 Preterm delivery occurs over 50% in twin pregnancy and in 90% of triplets.
 The proportion of twins and triplets delivering before 30 weeks pregnancy is around 7% and 15% respectively.
 These babies are more likely to suffer serious, lifelong, health problems, such as cerebral palsy and disability.
 The risk per pregnancy of producing a child with cerebral palsy is 8 times greater in twin pregnancies and 47 times greater in triplet pregnancies than in singleton pregnancies.

 • Multiple pregnancies have a four-fold increase in the rate of low birth weight compared to single pregnancy.
 The risk of lifelong disability is over 25% for babies weighing less than 1 Kg.